KristoferMar/Ansible-Guide/important_to_know/readme.md

 2. Press V (That's capital "V" : Shift + v )
 3. Move your cursor down to the bottom of the block of text/code to remove.
 4. Press d.

+## Move multiple lines
+1. Go into Visual with "shift + Ctl + v"
+2. Mark all lines you want to move
+3. pree "<<" to go left and ">>" to go right